jorgegonzalez/jorgegonzalez.io/about.md

 comments: false
 ---

 I'm a software engineer currently based in Tampa, Florida.
 I mainly work with React, Node.js, and Python, but I love dabbling in new tools and technologies.
-Currentlu getting into iOS and SwiftUI.
+Currently getting into iOS and SwiftUI.

 **✨**